 USR data validations or “edits” occur at two stages once data is received in WCIRB Connect®: preprocessing and audit.
 Lists of both sets of edits appear below.

 Preprocessing edits are applied at the point of initial receipt of the USR data submission into WCIRB Connect.
 These edits check for basic WCSTAT compliance.
 USR transactions1 with data reporting deficiencies resulting in critical preprocessing edit failures are rejected and the submitter must correct the errors and resubmit the transactions.

 Below is a link to the current list of preprocessing edits that are applied to all USR data submissions.
 Insurers and other data submitters should review this list to ensure that submissions are consistent with the indicated requirements.

-Audit edits are applied once USR data passes preprocessing validation, after the USR data is matched to a policy and the USR data has been processed into WCIRB Connect®.
+Audit edits are applied once USR data passes preprocessing validation after the USR data is matched to a policy in WCIRB Connect, after the USR data is matched to a policy and the USR data has been processed into WCIRB Connect®.
 These edits are more complex than preprocessing edits and may be relational, comparing incoming data to prior report levels or to policy data.

 The audit edit process distinguishes between two types of edit failures, each of which is handled in a different way: